 I recently researched the cost of a “typical” author website and was startled by the range of estimates I found.
-In some scenarios, you get what you pay for.
+In many scenarios, you get what you pay for.
 Certain best-selling authors (those who can buy a new home on the proceeds of each book released, for example) understandably have sophisticated websites, and these don’t come cheap.
 But there are plenty of beautiful websites which have been designed on a tight budget, and an even larger number of underwhelming sites, where the author paid more than they spend on groceries in a year.

 Please don’t assume you have to dig painfully deep into your pocket for your author website.
 There are great options available now at all price points.
 Don’t accept the first quote from a design firm you meet at a writing conference.
 Ask both friends and Google for top recommendations.
 Your website cost is more within your control than you might realize.